-For 2015, the independent compensation consultant for the Committee was Towers Watson, and a representative of Towers Watson attended all of the regularly-scheduled Committee meetings in 2015, including, when invited, executive sessions.
-In addition, in 2015 we retained Aon Hewitt to provide certain advice to management regarding executive compensation, independent of advice provided to the Committee.
+For 2016, the independent compensation consultant for the Committee was Willis Towers Watson, and a representative of Willis Towers Watson attended all of the regularly-scheduled Committee meetings in 2016, including, when invited, executive sessions.
+In addition, in 2016 we again retained Aon Hewitt to provide certain advice to management regarding executive compensation, independent of advice provided to the Committee.

-With regard to Towers Watson and Aon Hewitt, the Committee has considered certain factors to determine whether such firm's service as a compensation consultant raised a conflict of interest, including, among other things:
+With regard to Willis Towers Watson and Aon Hewitt, the Committee has considered certain factors to determine whether such firm's service as a compensation consultant raised a conflict of interest, including, among other things:

-- Whether the firm provided other services to Humana; - The amount of fees received by the firm from Humana, as a percentage of such firm's total revenue; - The firm's policies and procedures that are designed to prevent conflicts of interest; - Whether the firm's representatives providing services to the Committee have any business or personal relationship with a member of the Committee; - Whether the firm's representatives providing services to the Committee own Humana stock; and - Whether the firm's representatives providing services to the Committee, or the firm itself, have any business or personal relationship with any of our executive officers.
+Whether the firm provided other services to Humana;

+- The amount of fees received by the firm from Humana, as a percentage of such firm's total revenue; - The firm's policies and procedures that are designed to prevent conflicts of interest; - Whether the firm's representatives providing services to the Committee have any business or personal relationship with a member of the Committee; - Whether the firm's representatives providing services to the Committee own Humana stock; and - Whether the firm's representatives providing services to the Committee, or the firm itself, have any business or personal relationship with any of our executive officers.

-In 2015, we paid Towers Watson approximately \$215,000 for executive compensation advisory support services provided to the Committee.
-In addition, the Committee considered certain advisory services provided by the Risk Consulting and Services segment of Towers Watson, for which services we paid approximately \$235,000.
+In 2016, we paid Willis Towers Watson approximately \$168,000 for executive compensation advisory support services provided to the Committee.
+In addition, the Committee considered certain advisory services provided by Willis Towers Watson, including corporate risk and broking and data services fees, in addition to risk consulting, for which services we paid approximately \$1,475,000.

-After considering the above factors, the Committee determined that the service as a compensation consultant of each of Towers Watson and Aon Hewitt did not raise any conflict of interest.
+After considering the above factors, the Committee determined that the service as a compensation consultant of each of Willis Towers Watson and Aon Hewitt did not raise any conflict of interest.